Posterior Mode-Guided Dimension Reduction for Bayesian Model Averaging in Heavy-Tailed Linear Regression: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a two-step approach, namely, GECM-HEM, by combining MAP estimation through the ECM algorithm, along with a Gibbs sampler, for performing model selection and posterior computation within a heavy-tailed framework.
+In this paper, we have proposed a two-step approach, namely, GECM-HTEM, by combining MAP estimation through the ECM algorithm, along with a Gibbs sampler, for performing model selection and posterior computation within a flexible-tailed error framework.
+Our model accommodates tail behavior ranging from the light tails of the normal distribution to the heavier tails of the hyperbolic and Student-$t$ distributions, while estimating tail heaviness from the data.
 This approach leverages the computational advantage of MAP estimation and inferential benefits of MCMC-based algorithms.
-Compared with two representative MAP estimators and a stand-alone MCMC-based approach, the proposed GECM-HEM method has shown competitive performance in coefficient estimation and point prediction, and has demonstrated superior performance in variable selection and uncertainty quantification.
-Although for a fixed degree of tail-heaviness, MAP-based techniques like SSQLASSO can produce more precise estimates, our method performs favorably in simultaneously accommodating tail flexibility and uncertainty quantification.
+Compared with two representative MAP estimators, the proposed GECM-HTEM method has shown competitive performance in coefficient estimation and point prediction, and has demonstrated superior performance in variable selection and uncertainty quantification.